San Felipe, Baja California

 San Felipe (Kiliwa: Juwiy mja') is a coastal city in San Felipe Municipality, Baja California, located on the Gulf of California.
-The population of San Felipe was reported as 17,143 inhabitants in the 2020 Mexican Census.
+The population of San Felipe was reported as 17,143 inhabitants in the 2020 INEGI census.
 San Felipe is historically a fishing town.
 Today it is also a popular tourist destination, known for its beaches, nature, and desert racing, as home to the San Felipe 250.

 History

 In 1536, Hernando de Alarcón gave the name "Santa Catalina" to what is today the San Felipe peninsula.

 The first European to arrive in the Baja California Peninsula was Hernán Cortés on May 3, 1535.
 The history of San Felipe began later with the expeditions of Francisco de Ulloa, one of Cortés's captains who navigated the bay in September 1535.
 In 1536, Hernando de Alarcón and Domingo Castillo explored the region and made the first detailed map of the peninsula, giving San Felipe its original name, Santa Catalina.

 After the first expeditions were long forgotten, Father Eusebio Kino rediscovered the Baja California peninsula in 1701.
 Juan de Ugarte later built the first ship in Baja California and explored the area, arriving in San Felipe on July 5, 1721.
 Twenty-five years later Father Ferdinand Konščak arrived and christened the bay San Felipe de Jesús.
 In 1766, Wenceslaus Linck was the first European person to reach San Felipe by land, and in 1794 the Lt.
 Governor of the Californias, José Joaquín de Arrillaga, began to use it as a port.
 He also established the land route between San Felipe and Ensenada through Valle de la Trinidad.

 It was not until 1925, during the administration of General Abelardo L. Rodríguez, territorial governor, that San Felipe began to incorporate, when the first fishing camps were established and the government organized the first sub-delegation and school.
 Octavio Vega Ruiz was appointed sub-delegate and the basis for the growth and development of San Felipe were established during his administration from 1926 to 1942.